 Representative Matsui introduced H.R.
 4022, H.R.
 4023, and H.R.
 4024 on Mar.
 20, 2002.
-The bills would enact into law reform models 1, 2, and 3, respectively, of President Bush's Commission to Strengthen Social Security.
+The bills would enact reform models 1, 2, and 3, respectively, of President Bush's Commission to Strengthen Social Security.
 The stated purpose is to subject the proposals to debate now, rather than waiting until after this year's Congressional elections.
 On May 21, 2002, Representative Matsui introduced H.R.
 4780, a bill to reject proposals that would partially or fully substitute traditional Social Security benefits with personal accounts.

 Representative Thurman introduced H.Res.
 425 on May 21, 2002.
 H.Res.
 425 is a rule that provides for consideration of H.R.
 3497 (Shaw) in the House.
 It also provides for consideration of H.R.
 3535 (DeMint), H.R.
 4022 (Matsui), H.R.
 4023 (Matsui), H.R.
 4024 (Matsui) and H.R.
 4780 (Matsui) as amendments in the nature of a substitute to H.R.
 3497.
 The stated intent of the resolution is to bring proposals that would establish personal accounts within the Social Security system to the House floor for debate.
 On June 19, 2002, Representative Thurman filed a petition to discharge the Committee on Rules from consideration of the resolution.
-The discharge petition (Petition 107-7) requires 218 signatures to bring the measures specified in the resolution to the House floor for debate.
-Status information on the petition (including a list of signatories) is available on the Office of the Clerk's Web site at [http://clerk.house.gov/107/lrc/pd/petitions/dispet.htm].
+Under House rules, the discharge petition (Petition 107-7) must have 218 signatures to bring the measures specified in the resolution to the House floor for debate.